 Alabama and Auburn both enter Saturday's Iron Bowl with different postseason goals in mind.
-While the Tigers have no chance of making the College Football Playoff, they could hinder the Crimson Tide's chances of getting a shot at defending their national title and would love nothing more.
+While the Tigers may not even make a bowl game, they could hinder the Crimson Tide's eventual postseason destination by hanging a third regular-season loss on them.

-That's why this is the South's biggest rivalry, one that has given us some great moments over the past 128 years, many of which have names.
+That's why this is the South's biggest rivalry, one that has given us some great moments over the past century-plus, many of which have names.
 Here are the 10 greatest moments in Iron Bowl history.

 10. The First Meeting